wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-Add code to call `initClient` method from existing `application` method:
+To call the `initClient` method from the existing `application` method, we're going to need to add the `initClient()` line as shown in the example below:

 ```swift
 override func application(